Skip to main content

 You can also target a specific table, schema, or apply a filter via query parameters.
 See Connection URL Reference for all supported query parameters.

-Connection Form Fields
+Connection Form Layout

-General Section
+General

 FieldDescription

-NameA friendly name to identify this connection
+NameA friendly name shown in the connection list

 FieldDescription